zulip/zulip/docs/front-end-build-process.rst

 Front End Build Process
 =======================

 This page documents additional information that may be useful when developing new features for Zulip that require front-end changes.
-For a more general overview, see the new feature tutorial.
-The code style documentation also has relevant information about how Zulip's code is structured.
+For a more general overview, see the :doc:`new-feature-tutorial`.
+The :doc:`code-style` documentation also has relevant information about how Zulip's code is structured.

 Primary build process
 =====================